 4. Free consolidation

-Absolutely no extra charges for combining multiple sites or sellers items into one order.
+Absolutely no extra charges for combining multiple sites or sellers’ items into one order.
 Pretty handy if you get carried away with your buying!

 5. Get access to auctions and marketplaces only found in Japan

-To sum up, if you want any limited editions or one off items from Japan you need to sign up to a buying service.
+To sum up, if you want any limited editions or one-off items from Japan you need to sign up for a buying service.

-In-fact even if you don’t think you do want any of that, sign up anyway and have a look at what’s on offer, I bet there’ll be a few things to tempt you!
+In fact, even if you don’t think you want any of that, sign up anyway and have a look at what’s on offer, I bet there’ll be a few things to tempt you!

 I’m not kidding.

-Take a look at this page and have a click around.
-If you cant find what you’re looking for here, well then you’ve clearly got some very unique tastes!
+Take a look at this page and click around.
+If you can’t find what you’re looking for here, well then you’ve clearly got some very unique tastes!

-It’s an especially good website if you’re looking for anything second hand or limited edition as they conenct directly to several auction houses and marketplaces.
+It’s an especially good website if you’re looking for anything second-hand or limited edition as they connect directly to several auction houses and marketplaces.

 As it’s so easy to navigate through, does it give me an excuse to spend way too much money on an anime figure?…

-2. OMG JAPAN – Best for Study Material and Snacks
+3. OMG JAPAN – Best for Study Materials and Snacks

-OMG Japan is a personal favourite of mine and I’m about to show you why it should be a personal favourite of yours, too.
+OMG Japan is a personal favorite of mine and I’m about to show you why it should be a personal favorite of yours, too.

-In fact, in my opinion it’s the best Japanese online store on the list because it has something for everyone if you’re interested in Japanese culture.
+In fact, in my opinion, it’s one of the best Japanese online stores on the list because it has something for everyone if you’re interested in Japanese culture.

-When I first travelled to Japan, I made it my mission to buy as many childrens books and study material possible as I knew it would be easy to find and cheaper to buy.
+When I first traveled to Japan, I made it my mission to buy as many children’s books and study materials as possible as I knew they would be easy to find and cheaper to buy.